antick/mojo/README.md

 worry about the order they load.
 Check the guide (WIP) to learn how to write these smaller parts, build full mods, and even put them on Steam the way you like.

+This is a great tool for modders who manage a lot of mods and find it hard to keep track of them.

 ## Installation

 Install Go 1.20 or higher: